objectionary/eo-intellij-plugin/README.md

 First version contains syntax highlighting

 ## Usage
-Installing is possible from IDE.
+Installing is possible from IDEA.
 Type 'EO' in plugins search tab.

 You may also install plugin from **[eo plugin page](https://plugins.jetbrains.com/plugin/19256-eo/versions)**
 ## Contributing